-In accordance with the Local Government Act, 1993, Section 575, eligible pensioners can have a rebate of up to a maximum of \$87.50 per year applied to their combined water access and consumption accounts.
-A maximum of 50% of the Water Access Charge can have the rebate applied, therefore any residual rebate will be deducted from the consumption charges.
+In accordance with the Local Government Act, 1993, Section 575, eligible pensioners can have a rebate of up to a maximum of \$87.50 per year applied to Water Access Charge.

 The pensioner rebate must be applied against the rate assessment or water consumption account in the name of the ratepayer not the Body Corporate or a Company, except where it is allowed by special agreement.